Lafayette Loses Radio Legend

 I was out on vacation since Wednesday, so I did not get the news of the passing of Dave Milner until a co-worker told me today, after the services were complete.

-"Only another broadcaster can truly appreciate the impact that Dave Milner had on all of us radiophiles and the listeners. " My love for radio predates my memory, but I do know that Dave (from his “Michael and Milner” days) played a big part in solidifying that passion, all through the “magic” of radio.
+My love for radio predates my memory, but I do know that Dave (from his "Michael and Milner" days) played a big part in solidifying that passion, all through the "magic" of radio.
 He was the guy that I would mimic on bus rides to school, and while listening to the Friday night football games.
-I actually won a radio contest one morning, and that afternoon my mom brought me to the radio station to pick up my prize, but Dave was gone for the day.
+I actually won a radio contest one morning, and that afternoon my mom brought me to the radio station to pick up my prize, but Dave was gone for the day. :(

 When "Anthony Keith" LeBlanc gave me my first job in radio, it was at KROF, overnight (midnight to 6am).
 I stayed later than I needed to after that first shift so that I could be in the building when Dave arrived for work (I was like a school kid, all giddy and nervous when I met him).